 VPN companies should support the security and freedom of the Internet.
 VTI members can do so by educating the public and supporting the freedom of expression.

-VPN providers should also contribute to the advancement of the VPN industry and share their best practices with other technology providers.
+VPN software providers should also contribute to the advancement of the VPN industry and share their best practices with other technology providers.

 We hope that these guidelines will push the industry to become more open and secure.
 This is not just for NordVPN users.
 The purpose of VTI is to hold its members to higher quality standards.
 No matter what VPN you decide to use, if it’s a member of the VTI, it will meet the VTI's core principles.
 For a detailed look at the VTI principles, visit the official VPN Trust Initiative website.